Home·criminal defence·Domestic Assault Charges: A Lawyer’s Guide to the Charges

 If you have been charged with domestic assault in Calgary, you will likely be facing a series of potentially life-altering events for which you need to be prepared.
 For example, if you are allowed bail or interim release, your freedom will come with conditions that limit direct and indirect contact with your partner and your ability to return to your home.
 In addition, Homefront, a third-party agency, will be contacting the partner whom you have been accused of assaulting.

 To protect your rights and to find guidance through the complex and stressful road ahead, you need to speak with a lawyer right away.
-In Calgary, the experienced lawyers at Bulwark Law can help relieve your stress by explaining the sequence of events that typically follow a charge of domestic assault and by helping you plan to manage present and future challenges.
+In Calgary, the experienced domestic assault lawyers at Bulwark Law can help relieve your stress by explaining the sequence of events that typically follow a charge of domestic assault and by helping you plan to manage present and future challenges.

 Domestic Assault Charges explained